pierrePalud/project-euler-scraper/README.md

 By default, the algorithm will show the activity of the last 60 days and 30 problems, but these two numbers can be set when calling the algorithm by running `main.py -d <n_days> -p <n_prob>`

-# Notes
+# Note

-* The algorithm uses multithreading to speed up the download of the problems' data.
-* Depending on your machine, the whole algorithm should take about a minute to run.
+The algorithm uses multithreading to speed up the problems data download.
+With this, the whole algorithm should take about a minute to run (depending on your machine).